Best Web Hosting (UK) in 2020

 Maintenance of the operating system and server may include security patch and monitoring updates.
 But you can also opt to move your team onto the site instead.

 There are four main level of support available:

-- Fully managed – you, as the customer, put complete faith in the service provider to handle the server’s day-to-day running
+- Fully managed – you, as the customer, put complete faith in the service provider to handle the server

-- Managed – you involved yourself in certain aspects, while leaving the monitoring and maintenance of the server to the provider
+- Managed – you involved yourself in certain aspects, while leaving most of the job to the provider

-- Self-managed – you handle most of the operational going-ons, with some monitoring and maintenance support from the service provider
+- Self-managed – you handle most of the operational going-ons, with some support from the service provider

 - Unmanaged – you handle everything, from monitoring, security, upgrades and maintenance